 The Ministère de l’Énergie et des Ressources naturelles is responsible for the application of the Act, but its administration has been conferred on the Autorité des marchés financiers (“AMF”).

 We urge you to determine immediately whether you are subject to this new requirement.
 Please note that the Act provides for significant penalties for non-compliance.

 Are you subject to the Act?

-You are subject to the Act if you engage in exploration for or development of mineral substances or hydrocarbons and:
+- it engages in exploration for or development of mineral substances or hydrocarbons;

-you are listed on a stock exchange in Canada and your head office is in Québec;
+- it is listed on a stock exchange in Canada and its head office is located in Québec;

-you have an establishment in Québec, exercise activities or have assets in Québec and, based on your consolidated financial statements, meet at least two of the following three conditions for at least one of your two most recent fiscal years:
+- it has an establishment in Québec, exercises activities there or has assets in Québec and, based on its consolidated financial statements, meets at least two of the following conditions for at least one of its two most recent fiscal years:

 What payments do you have to declare?